Zinabuf/GCIM/README.md

 The dataset is divided into **discovery (80%)** and **target (20%)** subsets, ensuring consistency across genetic, outcome, exposure, and confounder data.
 Genetic data, stored in **PLINK binary format** (`.bed`, `.bim`, `.fam`).
 The outcome variable should include **FID, IID, and phenotype values**, where case-control labels follow PLINK conventions: **1 = Control, 2 = Case** in the discovery dataset, and **0 = Control, 1 = Case** in the target dataset.
 Exposure and confounder variables are formatted into at least **19 columns** (**FID, IID, exposure, confounder1-n **) and partitioned in the same proportions.
 This structured approach ensures compatibility across all data types, thereby maintaining accurate alignment to estimate GxE interactions.

-A quick guide
+A Guide for GCIM analyses

-GCIM analysis uses PLink2 to analyze discovery data, and the package is compatible with the Linux operating system.
+GCIM analyses uses PLink2 to analyze discovery data, and the package is compatible with the Linux operating system.
 1. Download plink2 software from the [Plink](https://www.cog-genomics.org/plink/2.0/) website and then specify the executable Plink file path.

 ~~~